rlober/RoBO/_posts/0008-08-08-tutorials.md

 results = bohamiann(objective_function, lower, upper, num_iterations=50)
 ```

-Again this will return a dictionary with the results and some meta information.
+This will return a dictionary with the same meta information as described above.

 @inproceedings{springenberg-nips2016,
        booktitle = {Advances in Neural Information Processing Systems 29},